bil022/CRISPR-SE/README.md

 # CRISPR-SE
-## CRISPR-SE is an accurate and fast CRISPR search engine.
+## CRISPR-SE is an accurate and fast guide RNA off-target sites search engine for CRISPR design.

 ## Source code:
 <!--